uploadcare/uploadcare-php/README.md

 - `ConvertedItemInterface` object with conversion result in case of successful operation, or
 - `ResponseProblemInterface` object in case of error (and `$throwError` in request sets to `false`).

-The `ConvertedItemInterface` will contains UUID of converted document and token with conversion job ID.
-You can request the conversion job status with this ID (or `ConvertedItemInterface` object itself):
+The `ConvertedItemInterface` will contain a UUID of converted document and token with conversion job ID.
+You can request the conversion job status with this ID (or the `ConvertedItemInterface` object itself):

 ```php
 $status = $convertor->documentJobStatus($result); // or $result->getToken()
 ```

-This status object will implement `ConversionStatusInterface` with methods:
+This status object will implement `ConversionStatusInterface` with these methods:
-- `getStatus()` — status string.
-Pending, processing, finished, failed or canceled;
+- `getStatus()` — Status string.
+Pending, processing, finished, failed or canceled.
-- `getError()` — string in case of error or null;
+- `getError()` — An error string in case of error or null.
-- `getResult()` — `StatusResultInterface` object.
+- `getResult()` — The `StatusResultInterface` object.

-You can request conversion for several documents:
+You can request batch conversion to process multiple documents:

 ```php
 $result = $convertor->batchConvertDocuments($files, $request);
 ```

-`$files` can be the array / collection of file IDs or FileInfo objects and result will be the implementation of `BatchResponseInterface`.
+`$files` can be an array / collection of file IDs or FileInfo objects and the result will be the implementation of `BatchResponseInterface`.

 ### Video conversion

-Get the conversion API as in previous step and make `VideoEncodingRequest`
+Get the conversion API as in the previous step and perform `VideoEncodingRequest`

 ```php
 $request = new \Uploadcare\Conversion\VideoEncodingRequest();
 ```

-You can set various parameters for this request trough object setters:
+You can set various parameters for this request through the object setters:

 ```php
 $request = (new \Uploadcare\Conversion\VideoEncodingRequest())